|

 difference in heart disease rates between our group and the control group.

+Few men in our group changed their behavior.
 The third problem, however, is the most challenging of all.
 Even if

 those at risk did change their behavior to lower their risk, new people